wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 # Install Edge Data Store

 You can install Edge Data Store using an install kit, as described in this section, or by using Docker containers.
-For more information, see [Docker](xref:edgeDocker).
+For more information, see [Install Edge Data Store using Docker](xref:edgeDocker).

 For a list of supported platforms and processors, see [System requirements](xref:SystemRequirements).